erumd/MySQL/Assets/Directions.md

 Build a command-line application that at a minimum allows the user to:

-- Add departments, roles, employees
+- Add departments✅, roles, employees ✅

 - View departments, roles, employees ✅

-- Update employee roles
+- Update employee roles ✅

 Bonus points if you're able to: